-For those who do not know what these devices exactly are, they are units wired to a vehicle in order to guarantee the safety of the vehicle.
-While towing a car, if the brakes are pressed in the trailer, a signal is sent to the car being towed, allowing its brakes to engage in order to stop it from moving any further.
+For those who do not know what a trailer brake controller is, to keep it simple they're units that are wired to your towed vehicle in order to help the breaking ability of both vehicles.
+While towing a a vehicle, if you press your brakes, a signal is sent to the vehicle being towed, allowing its brakes to engage in order to stop it from moving any further.

-If a brake controller isn’t used, both vehicles would be at risk of crashing against each other.
-A car being towed cannot stop on its own and it would continue moving even if the trailer has stopped.
-The result of the situation would be something that anyone would want to avoid.
-And for that reason, brake controllers were created.
+If a brake controller isn’t used, both vehicles would be at risk of lengthening the stopping process of both vehicles, which could be catastrophic, especially if you ever need to slam on the brakes.
+Without one, the vehicle being towed cannot stop on its own and it would continue moving even if the trailer has stopped.

 There are a number of trailer brake controllers, but you can’t pick one at random and expect it to be the best.
 There are a few specifics of these units that need to be evaluated before you make your final choice.

-Voltage is an essential element when considering a brake controller.
+Voltage is an essential element when considering a trailer brake controller.
 These devices are available in either 12 volts or 24 volts, and you need to pick one that matches with your vehicle's electrical systems.
-Failure to do so may render the device useless and leave your vehicle prone to accidents.
+If you don't, it may render the device useless and leave your vehicle prone to accidents.
 So make sure the voltage of the unit is compatible with your device.